 In 2010, GlaxoSmithKline donated 100 million albendazole tablets to treat lymphatic filariasis, or intestinal worms.
 The company also partnered with the World Health Organization (WHO) to fight the condition.
 Additionally, GlaxoSmithKline distributes more than 2 million vaccination doses daily to more than 170 countries around the world with 70% of its vaccines going to “emerging markets”.

-One of GlaxoSmithKline’s most infamous cases of misconduct is seen through its disregard for the deadly side effects of Avandia.
-Avandia was once the world’s leading drug for diabetes treatment.
+One of GlaxoSmithKline’s most infamous cases of misconduct involved disregard for the deadly side effects of Avandia.
+Avandia was once the world’s leading drug for diabetes treatment, but GSK may have concealed heart side effect information.
 After the drug’s increased risk of heart attacks was revealed, annual sales plummeted from $3 billion to $1 billion.
 Shortly after, the sale of Avandia was restricted in the U.S. and suspended in Europe.

 In 2010, GlaxoSmithKline paid a $750 million settlement for selling contaminated products.
 The products included Paxil, Avandia, and a baby ointment called Bactroban.
 The contaminated products were all manufactured in a plant in Puerto Rico.
 In 2009, the plant closed after failed attempts to fix the plant after an FDA investigation.
 Before it was shut down, the plant manufactured roughly $5.5 billion worth of products each year.

-One billion dollars of the settlement went toward criminal fines and forfeitures, while $2 billion was paid for civil damages associated with other drugs.
-Additionally, GlaxoSmithKline agreed to undergo monitoring from government regulators for a total of five years.
+One billion dollars of the settlement went toward criminal fines and forfeitures, while $2 billion was paid for civil damages associated with other drugs including charges of defrauding the Medicaid Rebate Drug Program and paying kickbacks to doctors.
+Additionally, as part of the settlement agreement, GlaxoSmithKline agreed to undergo monitoring from government regulators for a total of five years.

-Though the company has faced a number of lawsuits and claims of drug injury, few consumer medical lawsuits have resulted in settlements to consumers or patients.
+Though the company has faced a number of lawsuits and claims of drug injury, few of these medical liability lawsuits have resulted in settlements to consumers, patients, or their family members.

 Notwithstanding claims relating to this product, the drug/medical device remains approved by the U.S. FDA.